-A great astrophotography lens is only as good as the images it produces.
-Not all camera lenses are created equal, and imaging a night sky full of stars has a way of pushing your photography gear to its limits.
+In my opinion, the best astrophotography lens is one that can capture a variety of images of the night sky in a reliable and consistent way.
+Not all camera lenses are created equal, and imaging a night sky full of pinpoint stars has a way of bringing out the worst (or best) of your lenses capabilities.

-On a recent astrophotography session in the backyard, I discovered how enjoyable it can be to squeeze in a brief mid-week session using a camera lens in place of the telescope.
+On a recent astrophotography session in the backyard, I discovered how enjoyable it can be to squeeze in a brief mid-week session using my camera lens in place of the telescope.

 For this imaging run, I used the refreshingly simple and affordable Canon EF 50mm F/1.8 lens.
 The lens was attached to my Canon Rebel T3i DSLR, which rode atop an iOptron SkyTracker camera mount.